peterjc/thapbi-pict/docs/examples/endangered_species/index.rst

-This is the most complicated of the examples considered, where most of the samples are "Experimental mixtures" of multiple plants and animals (plus two traditional medicine mixtures where the exact content is unknown), which have all be sequenced with about a dozen different primer pairs for multiple metabarcoding markers including 16S, COI, cyt-b, matK, rbcL, trnL and ITS2.
+This is the most complicated of the examples considered, where most of the samples are "Experimental mixtures" of multiple plants and animals (plus two traditional medicine mixtures where the exact content is unknown), which have all been sequenced with about a dozen different primer pairs for multiple metabarcoding markers including 16S, COI, cyt-b, matK, rbcL, trnL and ITS2.

 This example pushes THAPBI PICT beyond its original design goals.
 It requires